Predicting hospitalization risk in children with Type 1 diabetes

 “Relieving the mental health burden on our highest-risk patients could keep them out of crisis,” says Dr. Adhikari.

 Another area of support could be real-time monitoring.
-Continuous glucose monitors were recently approved by Texas Medicaid, opening a new level of care to patients with noncommercial insurance.
-Dr. Adhikari’s team is currently engaging with the companies that make these monitors to explore ways of incorporating them into their practice.
+Continuous glucose monitors were only recently approved by Texas Medicaid, opening a new level of care to patients with noncommercial insurance.
+The team at Children’s Health has seen a several-fold increase in the adoption of these technologies since spring 2020, when they first gained approval from Texas Medicaid.

 While new treatment pathways take time to emerge, Dr. Adhikari says that having quality data is a good place to start.